-For this next sneak peak of Beyond Your Wardrobe, I am going to share an excerpt from chapter 5 - "It's What's Inside that Counts."
+For this next sneak peek of Beyond Your Wardrobe, I am going to share an excerpt from chapter 5 - "It's What's Inside that Counts."
 My next post about the book will be when it is finally available.
 If you want to learn more, stay tuned to this blog!

 One of the problems I see with the way modesty is addressed in many churches is that it is almost exclusively based on the clothes you wear.
 Although some churches get it right, others struggle with making it all about the rules without addressing your heart attitude.
 The truth is that attitude is everything when it comes to modesty.
 Most of us don’t think of that, but it remains true: